 Many airlines that accept pets, and there are fewer and fewer every year, do not have a PetSafe program.
 They may accept pets, and have a pressurized area for them on their plane, but they do not offer additional services.
 As a result, the weather plays a large role in booking a flight.
 Weather has to be between 40-80 degrees for a puppy to fly.
 During the cold winters or hot summers, this can be very challenging.
 By the way, the reason for the temperature is not because that is how hot or cold it will be on the plane, but because of the temperature at the cargo facility and during the transport, to and from the plane.
 Animals have to be checked in early to reserve their flight, just like people.
 This 2-4 hour wait before a flight is done at a cargo facility.
 If you have never been to a cargo facility, they are giant warehouses with large truck bays.
 (FYI, Delta offers a Dash service which allows you to drop off less than an hour in advance.)
 As you can imagine, the temperature inside is strongly affected by the outside climate.
 These airlines also transport the animal from the cargo facility to the plane on an open transport, exposing your animal to the climate.
 If the temperature outside is nice, there are no worries.
 If the temperature is too hot or too cold, the flight will be canceled for your pet.

-I have the fullest confidence in Delta’s PetSafe program and it will continue to be the only airline I use.
+I have the fullest confidence in Delta’s PetSafe program and it will continue to be the only airline I use for our puppies.
 For some people, the flight is even most cost effective than a day’s travel to and from, including food and hotel costs.
 I also want to point out that long travels may seem like a good idea but it can be very stressful and DANGEROUS on a puppy.
 Keep in mind a puppy is in a new environment with new people, new scents, new sounds, and no siblings.
 A long drive can only add to the stress.
 On top of that, nobody really thinks about the dangers you are exposing your puppy to at rest stops.
 An 8 week old puppy is very vulnerable to sicknesses since he/she has only had one round of vaccines.
 The biggest threat is the Parvovirus, since Rottweilers are more susceptible to Parvo than any other breed.
 To learn more about Parvo, please visit my blog and ready, “The Dangers of Parvo”.

 We always love to meet our customers and we encourage all to come and pick up in person if it is feasible and within a 6 hour drive.
-If you plan on driving half a day to our home and half a day back, you might want to consider what is the safest for your pet.
+However, if you plan on driving half a day to our home and half a day back, you might want to consider what is the safest for your pet.
 After all, the most important thing is getting your puppy home as quickly and safely as possible.

-~ Written by LG
+~ Written by Liz Gutierrez